heades/blog/markdown/2020-12-15-Blog-Infrastructure.md

 `make clean` are also available.
 The latter removes all published HTML.

-Pandoc is an amazing tool for converting to and from Markdown.
+Pandoc is an amazing tool for converting to and from markdown.
 However, it is not a tool for blog management.
 Thus, the one issue I had was how do I manage my RSS feed (`feed.xml`).
-Entire Panfeed.
+Enter Panfeed.

 ### Panfeed